Private Tutoring Service

 I always offer a free 30-minute consultation about the testing and admissions process.

 Current freshman (Class of 2025) will take the new digital PSAT in the fall of 2023 and then the digital SAT beginning in the spring of 2024.
-Details of the new SAT:
+As seen in the two pictures above, the Reading and Writing will be combined into a single section.
+There will no longer be any long readings passages, but instead only much shorter passages followed by a single question that combines grammar and vocabulary with interpretation.

 As always with changes to standardized tests, there will be a scramble to acquire practice materials and feedback about the test in order to help people prepare ideally.
 It seems that overall, however, the basic content and outline of the exam isn’t significantly changing.
 It will still be a test of understanding the basics of Mathematics, Grammar, and Reading.